ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This document specifies how to encode a Claims-Set in CBOR or JSON.

-With the exception of nested tokens and some other externally defined structures (e.g., SWIDs) an entire Claims-Set must be in encoded in either CBOR or JSON, never a mixture.
+With the exception of nested tokens and some other externally defined structures (e.g., SWIDs) an entire Claims-Set must be encoded in either CBOR or JSON, never a mixture.

 CDDL for the seven claims defined by {{RFC8392}} and {{RFC7519}} is included here.